-This Singapore Prospectus is a replacement prospectus lodged with the Authority on 20 May 2025.
-This Singapore Prospectus replaces the previous Singapore Prospectus for the Company that was registered with the Authority on 3 October 2024 (the "Registered Singapore Prospectus") as replaced by the replacement prospectus lodged with the Authority on 4 March 2025.
+This Singapore Prospectus is a replacement prospectus lodged with the Authority on 4 March 2025.
+This Singapore Prospectus replaces the previous Singapore Prospectus for the Company that was registered with the Authority on 3 October 2024 (the "Registered Singapore Prospectus").
 This Singapore Prospectus shall be valid for a period of 12 months from the date of registration (up to and including 2 October 2025) and shall expire on 3 October 2025.